 How Car Buying has Adapted to Digital Changes

-Perrys Used Car Outlet are a used car supermarket based in Doncaster, Milton Keynes and Luton, that come under the Perrys brand, stocking a range of quality used cars from popular manufacturers.
-Car buyers can browse the range of stock all under one roof, reducing the time and effort associated with finding your next car.
+Perrys Used Car Outlet is a used car supermarket based in Doncaster, Milton Keynes, and Luton, that comes under the Perrys brand, stocking a range of quality used cars from popular manufacturers.
+Car buyers can browse the range of stock all under one roof, reducing the time and effort associated with finding their next car.

 Much like other dealerships, we have had to make changes to the way we sell cars over the past 12 months.

 If you purchased a car from a dealership during 2020, there will have been some noticeable differences between your previous car purchase and your most recent one, mainly due to the global pandemic.

 If you were in the market to purchase a car but decided to put it off due to the pandemic, you may not be fully aware of how the automotive industry has adjusted to car buying over the past 12 months.